DreamsForSchools/appinventor-sources/appinventor/docs/markdown/reference/index.md

 title: Reference Documentation
 ---

-The MIT App Inventor reference documentation is organized into three main categories: built-in blocks reference, component reference, and other technical documentation.
+The DFS - AppMaker reference documentation is organized into three main categories: built-in blocks reference, component reference, and other technical documentation.